-In mid-2020, Except cooperated with the IKEA Foundation's Agricultural Livelihoods Team to develop and implement two co-creation sessions.
-The meetings utilized systems thinking to identify areas of leverage and impact when grantmaking.
+The IKEA Foundation's Agricultural Livelihoods Team works on new strategies to utilize the foundation's grants to boost the livelihoods of smallholder farmers in central Africa and India.
+We worked with the foundation to create a new strategy, using systems thinking and long term impact analysis at its core.
+In cocreation workshops, we utilized SiD's system mapping tools to identify areas of leverage and impact when grantmaking.
 Together, we developed new mapping tools and a strategic framework to help support the team with tangible and flexible steps, to channel the complexity of agricultural livelihoods into clear and decisive actions with sustained impact.

 Tasked with supporting the team, Except utilized a systems-based approach to explore how we could improve decision-making at the IKEA Foundation.
-We first introduced them to Symbiosis in Development (SiD), our unique systems-thinking framework, and then planned and implemendt two co-creation sessions for June and July 2020.
+We first introduced them to Symbiosis in Development (SiD), our unique systems-thinking framework, and then planned and implemendt two co-creation sessions.

 Based on the results of these sessions, our team developed a framework for systemic grantmaking designed to be driven from either a local or global, top-down or bottom-up, but inherently community-based perspective.